nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * Geolocation Manager signs the geographic boundary with a private key.
 The public key certificate of Geolocation Manager is in a public, trusted, transparent ledger such as a certificate transparency log.
 Geolocation Manager provides the signed geographic boundary to the Workload Identity Manager.

-* Workload Identity Manager generates a host/workload geographic boundary token using the following fields - (1) issue time, (2) expiry time, (3) monotonically increasing nonce for troubleshooting, (4) Host TPM EK, (5) geographic boundary from geolocation manager, (6) workload identity agent ID - and attests it using its private key generating a host/workload geographic boundary token.
+* Workload Identity Manager generates a host/workload geographic boundary token using the following fields - (1) issue time, (2) expiry time, (3) monotonically increasing nonce for troubleshooting, (4) Host TPM EK, (5) geographic boundary from geolocation manager, (6) workload agent ID (7) workload IDs (applicable to thick clients) - and attests it using its private key generating a host/workload geographic boundary token.

 * The geographic boundary token is returned to the workload identity agent.
 The public key certificate of Workload Identity Manager is in a public, trusted, transparent ledger such as a certificate transparency log and verifiable by the Workload Identity Agent.